 Each city a pool builder serves needs a dedicated page that contains the city name in the URL, title, and H1; a project gallery filtered to completed pools in that city; pricing context relevant to that market; reviews from customers in that city; and content addressing city-specific considerations such as soil type, HOA restrictions common in the area, and seasonal timing.

-The ranktopindfw.com case study data demonstrates this directly.
-The Plano pool builder SEO case study documents a page that reached position 1 for "seo for pool builders in plano" within 13 days of launching — outranking a national agency that has been building domain authority since 2005.
+The ranktopindfw.com data demonstrates this directly.
+The pool builder SEO in Plano page reached position 1 for "seo for pool builders in plano" within 13 days of launching — outranking a national agency that has been building domain authority since 2005.
 The mechanism is consistent: a page that specifically answers a search query outranks a page that does not, regardless of how long either site has been live.
 The same principle drives pool builder city page rankings.
-A Plano page outranks a DFW homepage for Plano searches because it is the more precise answer.
+The pool builder SEO in Plano page outranks a DFW homepage for Plano searches because it is the more precise answer.

 Step 3: Research-Phase Content That Captures Buyers Early